 What Does it Mean When a Dog is in ‘Heat’?

-When your female dog goes into heat, it means they their body is preparing to mate and fall pregnant.
+When your female dog goes into heat, it means that their body is preparing to mate and fall pregnant.
 Also known as estrus, heat sees a female dog’s estrogen levels rise and then dramatically decrease, causing her ovaries to release eggs, ready for fertilization.
 It is at this point, that your ovulating dog is most receptive to mating.

 A dog will go into heat for the first time from between six months old and one year of age, with smaller dogs starting their estrus cycle sooner than large breed dogs.
 When it comes to how often do dogs go into heat, this cycle continues roughly every six months unless they are spayed – a veterinary procedure which means they no longer go into estrus and cannot have puppies.